SensingKit/SensingKit-Android/README.md

 - Create an app/libs directory inside your project and copy the generated SensingKitLib/build/outputs/aar/SensingKitLib-release.aar (or the equivalent debug) file there.

-- Edit your app/build.gradle file and add a flatDir entry as shown bellow:
+- Edit your app/build.gradle file and add a flatDir entry as shown below:

 ```
 repositories {